Academic Publications

 Chapter in Books

-Medina, C.A. and Tamayo, J. (2011), “An Assessment of How Urban Crime and Victimization Affects Life Satisfaction,” in Dave, Webb and Eduardo, Wills-Herrera (Eds.), Subjective Well-Being and Security, Springer, Social Indicators Research Series, Vol. 46.
+Subjective Well-Being and Security, ed. by Dave, Webb and Eduardo, Wills-Herrera (Eds.), Springer, Social Indicators Research Series, Vol. 46.